 Have students choose one element or “spice” to add to their work as they revise.
 This chart works for students in elementary and middle school, depending on which elements they include.

 Sometimes students can get stuck when working with writing buddies.
 This anchor chart will help, encouraging students to be positive and make good, thoughtful suggestions.

 Third and fourth graders can easily see if they’re finished writing with this publishing checklist.
 Consider making an anchor chart that shows how students can determine if their digital writing is ready to publish (or print) as well.

 Source: Juice Boxes and Crayolas

 Posting anchor charts keeps current learning accessible and helps your students to make connections as their understanding grows.
-Teach writing with 25 of our favorite anchor charts for the writing process.
 Keep the charts up-to-date and they’ll serve as a living reference in your classroom and will inspire a culture of writing.